Sanctions were imposed concerning the Central African Republic in 2013 by resolution 2127(external link).

 The regulations prohibit the direct and indirect export of arms from New Zealand to the Central African Republic (with some exceptions).
 The regulations also prohibit loading or carrying arms to the Central African Republic on a New Zealand craft, and other transactions or dealings with arms that are intended for the Central African Republic (see regulations 4-10).

-The regulations prohibit transferring, selling, or otherwise dealing with any property (including assets, money or securities) that is owned or controlled by a designated person or their agent(external link) (see regulations 14-17).
+The regulations prohibit knowingly transferring, selling, or otherwise dealing with any property (including assets, money or securities) that is owned or controlled by a designated person or their agent(external link) (see regulations 14-17).

 Training and assistance

-The regulations prohibit providing any technical training or assistance related to military activities or the provision, manufacture or use of any arms to any person in the Central African Republic (see regulation 12).
+The regulations prohibit providing any technical training or assistance related to military activities or the provision, manufacture or use of any arms to any person in the Central African Republic (with some exceptions, see regulation 12).

 The regulations prohibit people designated by the UN(external link) from entering or transiting through New Zealand (see regulation 13).